Forecast issued at 5:44 am EST on Saturday 26 July 2014.

 A weak low pressure system passing to the south of Victoria will reach the Tasman Sea tonight.
 A high pressure system over South Australia extends a weak ridge southwards.
 The high will move eastwards across New South Wales tonight and Sunday and the associated ridge will cross Victoria.
 A weakening cold front will pass to the south of Victoria Sunday night and a northwesterly airstream will strengthen over Victoria on Monday as another cold front crosses Bight waters.
 This front will weaken as it crosses southern Victoria and Bass Strait on Tuesday.

-Forecast for the rest of Thursday
+Forecast for the rest of Saturday

-The next routine forecast will be issued at 4:15 pm EDT Thursday.
+The next routine forecast will be issued at 4:15 pm EST Saturday.